Probate Q&A Series

 c.
 Preparing the Final Settlement Statement

-When all claims and expenses are ready for resolution, the personal representative compiles a settlement statement.
+When all claims and expenses are ready for resolution, the personal representative compiles an accounting.
 This document lists:

 • All estate assets and their current values.